The64thGamer/cheeseepedia/content/wiki/spring-break.md

 ## Trivia

-- This is the first CEC showtape where Disney was completely involved with the showtape's production.
+- This is the first CEC showtape where Disney was involved with the showtape's production.
   - Looking closely at 'Party Place' in particular, you can see it was filmed at Disney-MGM Studios' Streets of America, Bay Lake, Disney's Fort Wilderness Campgrounds and the mascots on stage scenes were likely filmed at Disney Village's Pleasure Island.